 The Roku Premiere supports a wide range of the latest standards for TV delivery.
-On the vision front it will give you up to 4K - 3840 x 2160p - at 60fps while it also supports HDR10.
-This means that it gets the 4K HDR label - but it doesn't offer the most comprehensive supports in that regard.
+On the vision front it will give you up to 4K (3840 x 2160p) at 60 frames per second (if needed), while it also supports HDR10.
+This means that it gets the 4K HDR label to cater for high dynamic range content - but it doesn't offer the most comprehensive supports in that regard.

-Dolby Vision is, like HDR10+, a dynamic standard designed to give you a better experience than the basic HDR10 and it has seen some support.
+Dolby Vision is, like HDR10+, a dynamic standard designed to give you a better experience than the basic HDR10.
 It's supported by Netflix and Amazon Video, as well as Apple TV.
-Of course, you'd need to have a TV with a Dolby Vision capable panel if you wanted to benefit from that - in which case you'd be better off with the Amazon Fire TV Stick 4K.
+Of course, you'd need to have a TV with a Dolby Vision-capable panel if you wanted to benefit from that - in which case you'd be better off with the Amazon Fire TV Stick 4K.

 In all cases you'll need a TV that supports these formats too.
 There's no harm in connecting the Roku Premiere to your 1080p SDR TV, because it will still look great - you just won't be getting the 4K HDR out of it.

-As a cheap streamer with wide support it's hard not to recommend the Roku Premiere - it's one of the cheapest ways to get 4K HDR streaming content onto your TV, including the new Apple TV services.
+As a cheap streamer with wide support it's hard not to recommend the Roku Premiere.
+It's one of the cheapest ways to get 4K HDR streaming content onto your TV, including Apple TV services, Disney+ and more.